7000 Oaks

 or Greens or SPD bureaucrats,

-but all of us harsh listening.
+but all of us just listening.

 I heard, saw how much joy they had